ZarnackGroup/m6Aboost/README.md

-m6A individual-nucleotide resolution UV crosslinking and immunoprecipitation (miCLIP) and the improved **miCLIP2** are m6A antibody-based methods that allow the transcriptome-wide mapping of m6A sites at a single-nucleotide resolution [@Koertel2020][@Linder2015].
+m6A individual-nucleotide resolution UV crosslinking and immunoprecipitation (miCLIP) and the improved **miCLIP2** are m6A antibody-based methods that allow the transcriptome-wide mapping of m6A sites at a single-nucleotide resolution.
 In brief, UV crosslinking of the m6A antibody to the modified RNA leads to truncation of reverse transcription or C-to-T transitions in the case of readthrough.
 However, due to the limited specificity and high cross-reactivity of the m6A antibodies, the miCLIP data comprise a